-Pharmacies are found throughout Ukraine with many in large cities being open 24 hours.
+You can find pharmacies throughout Ukraine and in many cities they are open 24/7.
 In comparison to western countries, costs are much less expensive.
 Keep in mind though, that most of the pharmacies will not be accessible with English.
 If you find that you need something, and do not speak Ukrainian or Russian, try out the onsite pharmacies at Doctor Sam (Kyiv).

-The Ukrainian public education system includes 11 years of free schooling that begins with four years of primary school starting at age six and is followed by two levels of secondary school.
+The Ukrainian education system includes 11 years of free schooling.
+It begins with four years of primary school starting at age six and two levels of secondary school.
 Ukraine has a long tradition of education.
 Following the completion of the public education system, there is a wide range of universities that provide both free of charge and fee-paying education.

 With the above said, the education system in Ukraine is wildly inconsistent.
 Moreover, the schools in villages, small towns, and second-tier cities are not comparable to those in Kyiv.
 They lack funding for teachers, materials, and even classroom facilities.